mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 #### Last page

-We get the last page by specifying a backwards direction.
+We get the last page by specifying a `Backward` direction.

 ```cs
 KeysetPaginate(